jonashackt/mac-to-linux/README.md

 The most used mail client on Linux is undoubtly Thunderbird.
 Install it simply via pamac.

+### Zoom Thunderbird UI

+If you have a very high display resolution like me and want to get bigger icons and better readability, have a look at the burger menu and experiment with `Density` and `Font Size`.

 ### Tweak Thunderbird Search: Quick Filters!

 Using the search bar on top of Thunderbird seems to be a no-brainer.
 But I regularly found myself beeing overwhelmed by the default results page - thus clicking on `Show results as list` everytime I used the search bar...
 Which led my Thunderbird becoming a mess soon with lots of tabs: